-It’s a tumultuous time in the media industry – especially for freelancers.
+It’s a tough time in the media industry – especially for freelancers.

-That’s why I started Write At Home, a comprehensive newsletter collating the best writer and journalist jobs on offer.
+That’s why I started Write At Home, a bi-weekly newsletter that comprehensively collates the best writer and journalist jobs on offer.

 Not from the UK?
 No problem – most of the newsletter’s jobs are open to international writers.